AntonelloManenti/infolib/README.rst

 Only through pip at this time https://test.pypi.org/project/infolib/

-'pip install -i https://test.pypi.org/simple/ infolib'
+'pip install -i https://test.pypi.org/simple/ infolib'_

-'from infolib.infolib import inf'
+'from infolib.infolib import inf_'

 How to use
 ----------